Scroll down for programme to date, this will be updated regularly leading up to the event.

 11:30 - 13:00 | Red Cell SIG Part 2: Mechanical properties of red cells Chairs: Christian Jannete Stevens & Vanya Crew RBC Mechanical Properties and Microhemodynamics - Stavroula Balabani Mechanical Properties of Red Cells: Molecular Regulations, Novel Clinical Implications and Diagnostic Tools - Lars Kaestner Erythrocyte sedimentation rate and density separation: contribution of haemophysics to improving applications - Alexis Darras |

-Paediatric SIG Chair: Anne Kelly Transfusion Associated Harm in Neonates - Professor Chris Gale Laboratory aspects of Paediatric and Neonatal Transfusion - Carol Cantwell Transfusion in Sickle Cell Disease: When a life-saving intervention becomes life threatening - Dr Nick Fordham | |
+Paediatric SIG Chair: Anne Kelly Transfusion Associated Harm in Neonates - Professor Chris Gale The ABC’s of Neonatal and Paediatric Transfusion - a Laboratory Focus - Carol Cantwell Transfusion in Sickle Cell Disease: When a life-saving intervention becomes life threatening - Dr Nick Fordham | |

-Microbiology SIG Chair: Shannah Secret Investigations into West Nile Virus False Reactives - Victoria Maddox | |
+Microbiology SIG Chair: Shannah Secret Investigations into West Nile Virus False Reactives - Victoria Maddox Implementation of B19/HAV screening - Kate Tettmar We don’t look back in anger: a rough guide to transfusion transmitted infections and lookback - Su Brailsford | |

 Simultaneous Sessions | |

-14:00 - 15:30 | Red Cell SIG Part 3 Chairs: Christian Jannete Stevens & Vanya Crew Prenatal Therapy for Sickle Cell Disease - Alexandros Abdel Massih & Lisa Kaiser Umbilical Cord derived Red Blood Cells for Transfusing Newborn Infants at Risk - is it The Magic Bullet? - Charles Roehr HDFN Caused by a Novel Low Prevalence Scianna Antigen- SCIBB - Nicole Thornton |
+14:00 - 15:30 | Red Cell SIG Part 3: Red cells in fetal medicine Chairs: Christian Jannete Stevens & Vanya Crew Prenatal Therapy for Sickle Cell Disease - Alexandros Abdel Massih & Lisa Kaiser Umbilical Cord derived Red Blood Cells for Transfusing Newborn Infants at Risk - is it The Magic Bullet? - Charles Roehr HDFN Caused by a Novel Low Prevalence Scianna Antigen- SCIBB - Nicole Thornton |

-Patient Blood Management and Appropriate Transfusion SIG Chairs: Fateha Chowdhury & Julie Staves Use of A pos platelets as emergency stock - Sewa Joacquim-Hearn Moving to Group A FFP as Emergency Stock - Julie Northcote Use of O Dneg Red Cells - Dora Foukaneli | |
+Patient Blood Management and Appropriate Transfusion SIG Chairs: Fateha Chowdhury & Julie Staves Use of A pos platelets as emergency stock - Sewa Joacquim-Hearne Moving to Group A FFP as Emergency Stock - Julie Northcote Use of O Dneg Red Cells - Dora Foukaneli | |

-Components SIG Chairs: Mike Wilshire & Christine Saunders Update on nDEHP - Richard Blanco Cold Stored Platelets - Chloe George X-Irradiation of Blood Components - Michelle Ray | |
+Components SIG Chairs: Mike Wilshire & Christine Saunders Update on nDEHP - Richard Blanco Cold Stored Platelets - Chloe George Title TBC - Sean Heveran | |

 15:30 - 16:00 | Break |

-16:00 - 17:30 | Plenary I: Cyber Attack - the aftermath and the way forward Speaker 2: Title - TBC - Dr Mike Prentice |
+16:00 - 17:30 | Plenary I: Cyber Attack - the aftermath and the way forward Speaker 2: Lessons learnt and wider implications from a Cyber attack - Dr Mike Prentice |

 17:30 - 20:00 | Welcome Reception & Exhibition Opening |